Jaderfonseca/lime-smile-classifier/README.md

 ## Objective
 This mini-project explores how a simple neural network can classify toy "smiley face" images, and applies LIME to interpret what the model is really learning.
-The goal is to investigate trust, reliability, and bias in small-scale AI systems — and connect these insights to real-world applications such as facial recognition, medicine, and justice.
+The goal is to investigate trust, reliability, and bias in small-scale AI systems — and connect these insights to real-world applications such as facial recognition and justice.
 ___

 ## Ethical Note